googleinterns/Ripple/README.md

 * View suggested businesses in your area
 * Get the walking time & distance from your location to business
 #### View all page
+Key features
+* View all businesses in the selected cluster from the Main page

 ### Search for local businesses
 Key features:
 * Autocompletes by business tags such as "Chinese" or "Black-owned"